sathomas/jsDataV.is/src/text/ch7/01-chart.md

     .call(xAxis);
 ```

-And as long as we're preserving method chaining, we can take advantage of it to add yet another element to our chart, this time it's the label for the axis.
+And as long as we're preserving method chaining, we can take advantage of it to add yet another element to our chart: this time, it's the label for the axis.

 ``` {.javascript .numberLines}
 chart.append("g")